Sleeping With Scoliosis – Top 6 Tips You Should Have in Mind

 Any tips for sleeping with a back brace?

-First, you should be extra diligent about keeping it dry.
+First, you should be extra diligent about keeping the back brace dry.
 If moisture gets in, it could cause skin ulcers or a rash.
-Another helpful tip is to sleep on your back with a pillow under your legs.
-This prevents the brace from digging into your body.
+Another helpful tip is to sleep on your back with a pillow under your legs, which will hopefully prevent the brace from digging into your body.

 Finally, you may have discovered that it can be difficult getting in and out of bed with a back brace.
-To make things less challenging, do something called the “reverse technique.”
-Instead of trying to sit up, roll to the side of the bed you wish to exit, face down, push yourself up with your arms, and then gently move your legs off the bed.
-You should be able to push yourself up and off the bed.
+To make things less challenging, instead of trying to sit up, roll to the side of the bed you wish to exit with your face down, push yourself up with your arms, and then gently move your legs off the bed.
+You should then be able to push yourself up and off the bed.

 Is it good to sleep on the floor if you have scoliosis?

-This position is not recommended because it doesn’t allow your back to align properly.
+Sleeping on the floor is not recommended if you have scoliosis because it doesn’t allow your back to align properly.
 Instead, people with scoliosis should sleep on a mattress that is semi-firm and allows the curve of the spine to sink into the mattress while still being supported by a relatively firm surface.

 Is sleeping without a pillow good for scoliosis?

 If you have scoliosis, you should try to sleep on your side or back, which is typically more comfortable with a pillow.
-Without one, your head and neck wouldn’t get the necessary support, throwing your spine out of alignment.
-This could worsen your scoliosis symptoms, pain, and pressure.
-On top of that, you may want to consider adding a pillow under your lower back if you’re a back sleeper or between your knees if you’re a side sleeper.
+Without one, your head and neck may not get the necessary support, throwing your spine out of alignment.
+This misalignment could worsen your scoliosis symptoms, pain, and pressure.
+On top of that, you may want to consider adding a pillow under your lower back if you’re a back sleeper, or between your knees if you’re a side sleeper.

 What can worsen scoliosis?

-Scoliosis is progressive, which means it usually gets worse with age[6].
+All that said, scoliosis is progressive, which means it usually gets worse with age9, perhaps even if you are diligently avoiding all of these activities.
 However, it’s difficult to predict how much scoliosis will progress and after how many years.
-The condition is subject to unpredictable and quick changes, but the research was done on more serious cases only.
-Nonetheless, researchers believe mild cases advance just as rapidly, which is why fast action is crucial for scoliosis.
+The condition is subject to unpredictable and quick changes, likely with both severe cases and smaller curves in the spine.9

 Content Writer